In the world of dog training, there are two camps that seem to be at war -- pure click-and-treat dog trainers and everyone else.

 - Aversion-based signaling is the core way of teaching adult dogs that have embraced bad habits to cease those habits.

-- Both types of signaling require very good timing so that the signal (either a reward or an aversion) is delivered exactly when the activity occurs.
-The quality of the timing is the quality of the communication.
+- Both types of signaling require decent timing so that the signal (either a reward or an aversion) is delivered exactly when the activity occurs.
+The quality of the timing is, to some extent, the quality of the communication.